 We bring our group of 40 to Xiqiao Mountain, a large volcanic mound that springs up from the flat Pearl River estuary about 70 kilometers southwest of the southern city of Guangzhou.
 As we enter the temple confines, I remind them of the previous night’s discussion of Joseph Campbell’s “Heroic Journey,” which teaches that each of us is called to leave our ordinary world of experience, enter into a special world to find some new insight, and return with an elixir to re-enliven our original world.
 Temples make this mythic pattern explicit, asking followers to leave the “profane” (literally “out in front of the temple”) world behind, enter into a sacred world, and bring back some healing balm into one’s daily existence upon their return.

 Inside the temple complex, we look to Kuan Yin’s own heroic story for inspiration.
 Originally, Kuan Yin was the male Indian god Avalokitesvara, who desired to help those who suffered.
 But these attempts left Avalokitesvara so heart-broken by what he had encountered that he shattered into a thousand pieces.
 From these broken fragments, the gods re-membered the deity.
 Not only did he become transformed into a female goddess, but now she was resurrected with a thousand arms, each with an open eye inside every palm.
-She became a long-eared deity who can hear the cries of all who call upon her name.
+She became a long-eared deity who could hear the cries of all who call upon her name.
 Suffering, I point out, heightened Kuan Yin’s capacity to see, hear, feel, and “lend a hand” to those in desperate need.
 This is the great teaching of Buddhism, I explain, that the heart can transform deep suffering into even deeper compassionate action.

 In the shadow of this giant statue, we gather in a circle to put this teaching into practice.
 I ask the students to write down three examples of suffering that they have observed at the orphanages so far this weekend.
 Then I ask them to assume a meditation posture, and in unison we breath in suffering and breathe out compassion.
 We attempt to put this Buddhist teaching into practice, seeking some empathic channel deeper than the pain we have witnessed.